kepelet/flo/README.md

 - Background playback (just don't close the app)
 - A 'now playing' widget (control outside of the app)

 flo may have optional social features in the future, like sharing your listening with friends.
-For now, we are focused on core-functionality so flo can become the best Navidrome clients on the iPhone!
+For now, we are focused on core-functionality so flo can become the best Navidrome client on the iPhone!

 To learn more about flo, visit flo's [landing page.](https://client.flooo.club)